mrghg/gemma/inversion_specifications/NAME-RHIME/overview.md

 ### Meteorology

 The meteorological fields from the UK Met Office Unified Model are used.
-The model is run on a grid of horizontal resolution 0.0135° x 0.0135° over the UK (Manning and Redington et al. 2021).
-Vertically, it uses 57 levels, expanding to 12.2km.
+The model is run on a grid of horizontal resolution 0.141° x 0.0938° over the domain (Manning and Redington et al. 2021).
+Vertically, it uses 59 vertical levels, expanding to 29km.

 ### Model input parameters